Form 940 for 2023 - An Overview

 This includes the Name, Legal address, and Employer Identification Number (EIN).
 You will also need to have the total payments made to all employees and figure your employer-share of FUTA taxes.
 It is also crucial that you have information regarding your FUTA liability deposits.

-9. When is the deadline for the 940 tax Form?
+6. When is the deadline to file 940 tax Form?

 The deadline to file Form 940 with the IRS for the 2023 tax year is January 31, 2024.
 If the due date falls on the weekend or a federal holiday then the following day is the deadline.
 If the FUTA taxes are deposited, then it can be filed by February 10, 2024.

 7. Are there any penalties associated with IRS Form 940?

 If your business fails to file 940 Form with the IRS by January 31, 2024, the IRS will assess penalties.